Ricci-Liu/cclab_text_tutorial/tutorial.md

       if (y % (2 * yGap) == 0) {
         offset = xGap / 2;
         fanColor = color(119, 145, 184);
-        fanLayerNum = 5; //<--We add this Layer Number variable when calling drawPattern function } else {
+        fanLayerNum = 5; //<--We add this Layer Number parameter when calling drawPattern function } else {
         if (y % (4 * yGap) == 60) {
           if (x % (2 * xGap) == 0) {